Frequently Asked Questions

 Can recommendations arrive after the deadline?

 Yes, but the admissions committee begins reviewing applications immediately following the program deadline.
-Recommendations should be submitted within a week of the deadline to ensure full consideration.
+Recommendations should be submitted by the materials deadline listed in the application instructions.

 Testing Requirements

-My official test scores are missing from my application checklist.
-What is wrong?
+Why are my official test scores missing from my application checklist?

 May I submit my application before I have taken the required tests?